Work Package 3: Intergovernmental Return Frameworks

 Key Findings:

-- Return policy functions as both an enforcement and reclassification mechanism.
+- Return policy functions as both an enforcement and a reclassification mechanism.

-- A disconnect exists between EU return policy goals and actual outcomes.
+- A disconnect exists between the EU’s normative return policy goals and its enforcement instruments.

-- Securitization dominates policy thinking, despite limited success in enforcement.
+- Securitisation dominates policy thinking, despite limited success in enforcement.

 Policy Recommendations:

-- Rethink the securitization paradigm and explore alternatives, such as recognizing the labor market contributions of irregular migrants.
+- Rethink not solely enforcement mechanisms, but the securitisation paradigm influencing return policy goals, and instead explore alternatives, such as recognising the labour market contributions of irregular migrants.

-- Accept that balancing enforcement with regularization and non-enforcement measures is both necessary and beneficial.
+- Accept that balancing enforcement with regularisation and non-enforcement measures is both necessary and beneficial, and send this message to European citizens.

 Work Package 6: Alternatives to return